adrianariton/address-scraper-clasifier/README.md

 ```

+See mode about models in the models folder!

 # Thinking Process

 First of all the website is parsed and some rough candidates for zipcode, country, county and directions are identified and marked as tokens.